 I talk to a lot of people who want to write a book and one of the frequently asked questions I hear is “How do I start my book?”
-I specialize in non-fiction books, manuals mostly so if you are looking to write a novel, this is probably not the post for you.
-However, if you are a trainer, speaker or coach and you want to write a book or manual for your students and audiences, you’re in the right place.
+I specialize in non-fiction books, mostly business, so if you are looking to write a novel, this is probably not the post for you.
+However, if you are a trainer, speaker or coach and you want to write a book for your students and audiences, you’re in the right place.

 One of the first questions I ask when speaking to a new client is “What do you want this project to accomplish?”
 Some people want a manual to go with their live seminar, some want a home study course, others want a signature book – a book that tells their story and lays out their philosophy while showcasing their expertise.
 This is a book that will be used as a PR piece to generate leads and establish authority.

 Your book (or manual) must have a clear purpose.
 YOU must be clear on that purpose.
 Otherwise, when you are about one-third to half way in, you will be lost in the weeds, writing in circles and won’t be able to find your way out.
 That is the point where you will quit.

 How do I know this?
 Because there is almost always a point when I am writing that I find myself lost in the weeds.
 The difference is that I have been paid not to quit.
 The other difference (the real one) is that I have been lost in these weeds many times and I know that I will find a way out.
 I have before and I will again.
 How?
 I have a map.